 - Waiting periods (these can range from a few weeks to a few months)

-It's customary to choose a life insurance beneficiary when purchasing a policy.
-If you have life insurance and choose a spouse, child or grandchild to receive the payment in the event of your death, that person will receive any benefit payable on your death by the insurance company.
+You'll need to choose a life insurance beneficiary when purchasing a policy.
+If you choose a spouse, child or grandchild to receive the payment in the event of your death, that person will receive any benefit payable on your death by the insurance company.
 You may name a child, grandchild, business partner, friend, sibling, or trust to handle your affairs if you pass away.

 If you’re leaving your payout to a grandchild, they must be at least 18 years old to lawfully receive a payout in their name.
 They would also need a trustee or legal guardian to handle the funds until then.
 It’s important to inform your chosen recipient of your decision.
 This is because a beneficiary will need a copy of the death certificate to file a claim after the insured has passed away.